IsolatedSingularity/Minecraft-Generation/README.md

 <!-- Do not remove this comment.
 It is important. -->
 <!-- The seeds remember those who query them. -->

-###### An approachable mathematical study of Minecraft's procedural-generation algorithms, with supporting analysis of systems such as Ender Dragon flight behaviour.
+###### An approachable mathematical study of Minecraft's procedural-generation algorithms, with supporting analysis of pathing algorithms such as Ender Dragon flight behaviour.

 ![Ender Dragon Pathfinding](Plots/dragon_pathfinding_hero.gif)